Bayer: Foundation

 Bayer AG was founded as a dyestuffs factory in 1863 in Barmen (later part of Wuppertal), Germany, by Friedrich Bayer and his partner, Johann Friedrich Weskott, a master dyer.
 Bayer was responsible for the commercial tasks.
 Fuchsine and aniline became the company's most important products.

 The headquarters and most production facilities moved from Barmen to a larger area in Elberfeld in 1866.
-Friedrich Bayer (1851–1920), son of the company's founder, was a chemist and joined the company in 1873.
+Friedrich Bayer (1851–1920), the son of the company's founder, was a chemist and joined the company in 1873.
 After the death of his father in 1880, the company became a joint-stock company, Farbenfabriken vorm.
 Friedr.
-Bayern & Co, also known as Elberfelder Farbenfabriken.
+Bayer & Co, also known as Elberfelder Farbenfabriken.

 A further expansion in Elberfeld was impossible, so the company moved to the village Wiesdorf at Rhein and settled in the area of the alizarin producer Leverkus and Sons.
 A new city, Leverkusen, was founded there in 1930 and became home to Bayer AG's headquarters.
 The company's corporate logo, the Bayer cross, was introduced in 1904, consisting of the word BAYER written vertically and horizontally, sharing the Y and enclosed in a circle.
 An illuminated version of the logo is a landmark in Leverkusen.